 While fun is a huge part of the Coggiola's mission, they're also driven by philanthropy.
-The restaurant has donated 90,000 meals to a local food bank through a program that engages diners.
+As of 2017, the restaurant had fed over 200,000 meals people in need through a program that engages diners.
 "Our background and our passion is for food sustainability," Sherrye explains.

 The Coggiolas continue their international work as their restaurant grows.
 They're working on a hydroponic farm in the UAE based off a model they operated in Asheville for two years.
 In the process, they learned a model of community building they will reproduce abroad.
 "The restaurant owners in this area are so diverse and so willing to help each other and so supportive of Asheville," Sherrye says.
 "That was a really tremendous lesson, and we're fortunate to be able to take this example back out into the world."